First BanCorp. (NYSE:FBP) Sets New 12-Month High at $15.06

-Several equities analysts recently weighed in on the company.
-Zacks Investment Research cut First BanCorp. from a “buy” rating to a “hold” rating in a research report on Monday, December 27th.
-Wells Fargo & Company started coverage on First BanCorp. in a research report on Tuesday, November 9th.
-They set an “overweight” rating and a $16.00 price objective for the company.
-Finally, Hovde Group started coverage on First BanCorp. in a report on Monday, December 20th.
-They issued an “outperform” rating and a $17.00 price target for the company.
+FBP has been the topic of a number of recent research reports.
+Hovde Group initiated coverage on First BanCorp. in a research report on Monday, December 20th.
+They issued an “outperform” rating and a $17.00 price objective on the stock.
+Zacks Investment Research lowered First BanCorp. from a “buy” rating to a “hold” rating in a research report on Monday, December 27th.
+Finally, Wells Fargo & Company initiated coverage on First BanCorp. in a research report on Tuesday, November 9th.
+They issued an “overweight” rating and a $16.00 price objective on the stock.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, December 10th.
-Stockholders of record on Friday, November 26th were paid a $0.10 dividend.
-This is a positive change from First BanCorp.’s previous quarterly dividend of $0.07.
-This represents a $0.40 annualized dividend and a dividend yield of 2.67%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, December 10th.
+Investors of record on Friday, November 26th were paid a dividend of $0.10 per share.
+This represents a $0.40 annualized dividend and a yield of 2.67%.
 The ex-dividend date of this dividend was Wednesday, November 24th.
-First BanCorp.’s dividend payout ratio is currently 33.33%.
+This is an increase from First BanCorp.’s previous quarterly dividend of $0.07.
+First BanCorp.’s dividend payout ratio (DPR) is presently 33.33%.

-In related news, EVP Nayda Rivera sold 10,034 shares of the stock in a transaction that occurred on Tuesday, October 26th.
+In related news, EVP Nayda Rivera sold 10,034 shares of the firm’s stock in a transaction on Tuesday, October 26th.
 The stock was sold at an average price of $14.89, for a total transaction of $149,406.26.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CEO Aurelio Aleman sold 65,000 shares of the stock in a transaction that occurred on Monday, November 22nd.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CEO Aurelio Aleman sold 65,000 shares of the firm’s stock in a transaction on Monday, November 22nd.
 The stock was sold at an average price of $14.64, for a total value of $951,600.00.
 The disclosure for this sale can be found here.
-Corporate insiders own 2.30% of the company’s stock.
+Company insiders own 2.30% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in FBP.
-Man Group plc lifted its stake in shares of First BanCorp. by 14,806.0% in the 3rd quarter.
-Man Group plc now owns 2,161,228 shares of the bank’s stock valued at $28,420,000 after purchasing an additional 2,146,729 shares during the period.
-State Street Corp lifted its stake in shares of First BanCorp. by 15.4% in the 2nd quarter.
-State Street Corp now owns 14,645,713 shares of the bank’s stock valued at $174,577,000 after purchasing an additional 1,950,287 shares during the period.
-American Century Companies Inc. lifted its stake in shares of First BanCorp. by 94.6% in the 3rd quarter.
-American Century Companies Inc. now owns 4,003,890 shares of the bank’s stock valued at $52,651,000 after purchasing an additional 1,946,335 shares during the period.
-Goldman Sachs Group Inc. lifted its stake in shares of First BanCorp. by 90.3% in the 3rd quarter.
-Goldman Sachs Group Inc. now owns 3,777,148 shares of the bank’s stock valued at $49,669,000 after purchasing an additional 1,792,001 shares during the period.
-Finally, Jupiter Asset Management Ltd. acquired a new position in shares of First BanCorp. in the 3rd quarter valued at $18,802,000.
+A number of hedge funds have recently added to or reduced their stakes in FBP.
+Ellevest Inc. bought a new position in First BanCorp. during the 3rd quarter worth about $25,000.
+O Shaughnessy Asset Management LLC grew its holdings in shares of First BanCorp. by 62.5% in the 3rd quarter.
+O Shaughnessy Asset Management LLC now owns 2,386 shares of the bank’s stock valued at $31,000 after acquiring an additional 918 shares in the last quarter.
+Point72 Hong Kong Ltd grew its holdings in shares of First BanCorp. by 34.2% in the 3rd quarter.
+Point72 Hong Kong Ltd now owns 4,335 shares of the bank’s stock valued at $57,000 after acquiring an additional 1,104 shares in the last quarter.
+Toronto Dominion Bank grew its holdings in shares of First BanCorp. by 32.5% in the 2nd quarter.
+Toronto Dominion Bank now owns 6,431 shares of the bank’s stock valued at $77,000 after acquiring an additional 1,576 shares in the last quarter.
+Finally, Nisa Investment Advisors LLC grew its holdings in shares of First BanCorp. by 45.8% in the 2nd quarter.
+Nisa Investment Advisors LLC now owns 9,550 shares of the bank’s stock valued at $114,000 after acquiring an additional 3,000 shares in the last quarter.
 Hedge funds and other institutional investors own 91.84% of the company’s stock.

 First BanCorp.
 Company Profile (NYSE:FBP)